mediapills/cloud-custodian/docs/source/gcp/examples/storage-bucket.rst

 Buckets are the basic containers that hold data in Cloud Storage, everything must be contained in a bucket.
-Custodian can audit metadata of buckets including their ACLs and report any suspicious activity - e.g., if 'update' or 'patch' operations were performed either via GCP Concole, API or shell.
+Custodian can audit metadata of buckets including their ACLs and report any suspicious activity - e.g., if 'update' or 'patch' operations were performed either via GCP Console, API or shell.

 In the example below, the policy `delete` action was performed on buckets with 'archive' label.